 5 key takeaways from the Trump indictment news

-Former president Donald Trump has been indicted by a New York grand jury for his role in covering hush money paid to adult film actress Stormy Daniels.
+Former President Donald Trump has been indicted by a New York grand jury for his role in covering up hush money paid to adult film actress Stormy Daniels.

 District Attorney Alvin Bragg's office said it has contacted Trump's attorney "to coordinate his surrender" for arraignment.